Background pattern

 What is Stelara

 Stelara belongs to a group of medicines called “immunosuppressants”.
-These medicines act by weakening part of the immune system.
+These medicines work by weakening part of the immune system.

 What is Stelara used for

-Stelara administered with the pre-filled pen is used for the treatment of the following inflammatory diseases:
+Stelara administered with the pre-filled pen is used to treat the following inflammatory diseases:

 • Plaque psoriasis – in adults